microsoft/Federal-Business-Applications/whitepapers/federal-security/README.md

 # FIDO2 / Passkey Support for End Users

-Microsoft Entra natively supports FIDO2 authentication.
+Microsoft Entra supports FIDO2 authentication.
 Because Power Platform and Dynamics 365 are secured with Microsoft Entra it is very easy to configure and set this up for your organization.
-You can read more details on how to congfigure this below,
+You can read more details on how to configure this below,

 * [Enable passkeys (FIDO2) for your organization](https://learn.microsoft.com/en-us/entra/identity/authentication/how-to-enable-passkey-fido2)